eszzq2121/eszzq2121.GitHub.io/about.md

 (2) globally, the earthquake will make the crowd travel in a larger area.</p>

 #### Semantic analysis of second-hand housing listing advertising slogan
+Used Natural Language Processing (NLP) to analyze and quantify different Chinese advertising slogans on estate companies’ websites and their influence on consuming behaviors.

 ## Working Experience
 ***